VultureProject/vulture-doc/vultureOS/docs/applications/logs_forwarder.md

 ---

-`Protocol`: The IP protocol to use between TCP and UDP.
+`Protocol`: The IP protocol to use (either TCP and UDP).

 ---

-`ZIP level`: Compression level for messages from 0 to 9.
+`ZIP level`: [Compression level](https://www.rsyslog.com/doc/configuration/modules/omfwd.html#ziplevel) for messages (from 0 to 9).

 ## `Elasticsearch/Opensearch` parameters
-This is a specific section to describe specific Elasticsearch Log Forwarder configuration options.
+This is a section to describe specific Elasticsearch Log Forwarder configuration options.

-`Servers list`: Provide a list of servers to send logs to (example: *['1.2.3.4:9200]*).
+`Servers list`: Provide a list of servers to send logs to (example: *['1.2.3.4:9200']*, the value should be formatted as a list).

 ---

-`Elasticsearch/OpenSearch 8 compatibility`: Tell Rsyslog to turn on Elasticsearch/OpenSearch 8 compatibility.
+`Elasticsearch/OpenSearch 8 compatibility`: Tell Rsyslog to turn on [Elasticsearch/OpenSearch 8 compatibility(https://www.rsyslog.com/doc/configuration/modules/omelasticsearch.html#esversion-major)].

 ---